 We will strive for your physical, psychological, and financial injuries to be fully compensated.
-If you have suffered due to business’s egregious conduct, then we may also choose to fight for punitive damages.
-These are not intended to compensate you.
-Instead, a judge or jury will grant punitive damages to punish the wrongdoer.
+If you have suffered due to a business’s egregious conduct, we may also choose to fight for punitive damages.
+A judge or jury will grant punitive damages to punish the wrongdoer but also to compensate you.
 Punitive damages are typically only awarded in extreme cases.

 Fatal Defective Product Accidents

 A dangerous product can sometimes cause significant injuries that result in death immediately or in the days, weeks, or months following the accident.
 If you lost a loved one because of a dangerous product, do not hesitate to contact our defective products attorneys in St. Louis.
 We are here to review your situation and advise you of your rights as well as the best next steps.

 We can guide you through a wrongful death claim in Illinois or Missouri and fight for you to receive compensation, including:

 - Funeral and burial expenses